Estate, Trust and Tax Planning

 Use Investments that are tax efficient.

-Some forms of Investments are more tax efficient than others. e.g. investments that are eligible for business property relief.
+Some forms of Investments are more tax efficient than others, such as investments that are eligible for business property relief.

 You need to hold these types of investments for at least two years.